-Meet our managment team
+Meet our management team

 uqudo [uːˈǃɔːɓo] is derived from the Zulu language and means truth, reality or self, the very one(s).